eehh-stanford/SNA-workshop/README.md

 - Introduction to igraph (coming soon)
 - Introduction to ERGMs (coming soon)

-You can download Bott's data for the ERGM tutorial [here](bott.RData)
+You can download Bott's data for the ERGM tutorial [here](bott.RData).

 ## Additional resources